SysBioChalmers/workshops/CHASSY_ecModels/Excercise2.md

    * a) Display exchange fluxes

-   * b) Display internal fluxes
+   * b) Display internal fluxes, what can you conclude from the distribution of values?

-   * c) What this a batch or a chemostat cultivation simulation?
+   * c) Is this a batch or a chemostat cultivation simulation?

    * d) Was there any limiting compound in the simulation medium?